Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20201218: The `endstop_phase` setting in the endstop_phase module has
+been replaced with `trigger_phase`.
+If using the endstop phases module then it will be necessary to recalibrate any endstop phases by running the ENDSTOP_PHASE_CALIBRATE command.

 20201218: Rotary delta and polar printers must now specify a `gear_ratio` for their rotary steppers, and they may no longer specify a `step_distance` parameter.
 See the